tomtom94/react-easy-ssr/README.md

 ### Components

 The main rule is we don't use a frontend framework.
 All components come from wherever we need it, but we are not stick to one.
 No need of `material-ui`, no need of `bootstrap` etc...
-However we are used to copy past source code from them.
-For example we made a copy past of the wonderfull `material-ui` `<Grid />` which is so much powerful [check it out in this repo](https://github.com/tomtom94/react-easy-ssr/blob/master/src/components/Grid.tsx).
 We don't use many components that generate their own css stylesheet, because we need to control this carefully in order to make the famous SSR.

 `style-components` and `fontawesome` modules are also installed if ever you wanna use it.
 And yes we care of them for the SSR also.